A field of pyramids as far as your eyes move on the horizon.

 Later it was the son of Sneferu, Khufu, who became the builder of the Great Pyramid of Giza.
 He definitely would not have been able to attain such a success without the knowledge that his father gained and passed on.

 Egypt is a land of immense cultural history.

-Back to Dahshur where I stand with wind in my hair, silence all around, and my favorite pyramids.
+Back to Dahshur where I stand with the wind in my hair, silence all around, and my favorite pyramids.